 As previously mentioned condensation in our homes is most obvious on mirrors, single glazed windows and wall tiles, but it may also happen on walls and ceilings, particularly in areas of high humidity such as kitchens, utility rooms and bathrooms.

 These Home Humidity monitor models have a memory feature, so you can keep a record of damp levels and whether your relative humidity level is going up or down.
-This will also help you gauge which household activities are causing the most condensation.
+This will also help you gauge which household activities are causing the most condensation, if you take measurements before and after common condensation causing tasks.

 Use a Dehumidifier to Remove Moisture from the Air